folutade/KnowThatYouAnointed/content/posts/the-party.md

 * While Lecrae cannot be sure what he would actually do if he was placed in Kendrick's position, he hopes that he would "seek the hand of God".

-* In biblical literature, God’s “hand” symbolizes God’s ability to help, rescue and save his people from their enemies and any forces of evil who would try to enslave them.
+* In biblical literature, God’s “hand” symbolizes God’s ability to help, rescue, and save his people from their enemies and any forces of evil who would try to enslave them.

-* With the Bible, this literary and symbolic reference to God’s hand is first used in a poetic song that the prophet Moses sang after God rescued the Israelite people out of slavery in Egypt, parted a sea for them to pass through to safety while drowning the Egyptian who were trying to re-enslave them.
+* Within the Bible, this literary and symbolic reference to God’s hand is first used in a poetic song that the prophet Moses sang after God rescued the Israelite people out of slavery in Egypt, parted a sea for them to pass through to safety while drowning the Egyptians who were trying to re-enslave them.

   * *Then Moses and the children of Israel sang this song to the LORD, and said,
   “I will **sing to the LORD, for he has triumphed gloriously.